 In addition, uneven distribution of hydraulic fluid can increase the distribution of forces and respective pressure put on one area of the equipment, leading to failure.
 Again, this creates a hazardous situation when you’re lifting, holding, and moving heavy loads.

 Diagnosing hydraulic cylinder drift the moment you start seeing issues will help you prevent costly equipment downtime and potential collateral damage to the hydraulic system or equipment.
 Always inspect your hydraulics regularly and only operate equipment within the manufacturer’s recommended speed and load capacities.

-No one wants to deal with cylinder drift, for obvious reasons.
-Both the risks and the financial ramifications of equipment failure are great.
+Hydraulic cylinder drift is a sign that the cylinders are not performing efficiently and as originally designed.
+Ignoring the issue will only make things worse by creating an unsafe work environment and further damaging your cylinder components and equipment.
+Both the risks and the financial ramifications of equipment failure are significant.
 However, there are steps you can take to protect yourself and your machinery.

-The number one thing you can do to prevent hydraulic cylinder failure is to use quality cylinders.
+The number one thing you can do to prevent hydraulic cylinder drift and failure is using high-quality, purpose-built cylinders.
 Rather than choosing a generic, all-purpose cylinder, we recommend selecting purpose-built cylinders for your business.
-These cylinders are built specifically for your industry and equipment, so they are guaranteed to perform at a high-level.
+These cylinders are built specifically for your industry and equipment, so they are guaranteed to perform at a high level.